 By train: Bacharach is easily accessible by train.
 It is a gorgeous 50-minute train ride on the non-stop express train connecting Koblenz and Mainz.
 There are hourly regional trains that hit every town along the Rhine (Bacharach-St. Goar in both directions).
 The small stations are not staffed, so you will purchase your ticket at the machines.
 We found the Rheinland-Pfalz-Ticket to be the best bet for us.
 On the Rheinland-Pfalz-Ticket, 1 person was 24 euros, and an additional person was 5 euros, much cheaper than purchasing separate tickets.

 By boat: While some people choose to do the whole Rhine River by boat, we opted just to do the “romantic” portion of the Rhine from St. Goar to Bacharach.
 We bought our tickets for the Koln-Dusseldorfer (K-D) Line right at the dock in Bacharach and hopped on to enjoy our cruise.
-(More on the details of our cruise in a future post.)
+Get your Rhine River Cruise Pass today!

 By bike: We saw so many bikers during our time in Bacharach.
 There is a 35-mile bike path that runs between Koblenz and Bingen, and the six-mile portion between Bacharach to Bingen is flat, smooth and scenic.
 While walking in Bacharach, we noticed several bike rental places including Hotel Hillen.
 It seems that most people bike one way and take the cruise or train back the opposite direction.